 Liquid hauled waste

 Liquid hauled waste is waste not deemed appropriate for discharge to the sewerage network.
 It is used water from industrial, commercial or domestic customers who are not connected to the sewerage network and is delivered to one of our septic waste disposal stations by an approved liquid waste hauler.
+The Liquid Waste Hauler Guideline outlines important information for liquid waste hauling companies who wish to become authorised to use SA Water’s disposal facilities.
+This process can be started by completing a Liquid Hauled Waste application form.

 We only accept liquid hauled waste if: